A message from the Office of Student Life to the Members and Parents of The Class of 2017

 BASIC HOUSING AND GENERAL INFORMATION

 Many factors are considered in making dorm room assignments.
 All dorms and all rooms have the same basic amenities, including internet access.
 Students are assigned to dormitories by the Office of Student Life after careful assessment of their records and interests.
 Rooming assignments are finalized close to, and announced at, Registration.
 Most students have at least one roommate, since most rooms are set up as doubles, but there are a few triple rooms.
-All dormitory rooms are furnished with the following for each student: desk, chair, chest of drawers, bed & mattress, small safe, and wastebasket.
-Televisions are permitted but must be 32” or smaller.
+All dormitory rooms are furnished with the following for each student: desk, chair, chest of drawers, bed & mattress, and wastebasket.
+Televisions are permitted but must not be larger than 32″.
 Cable is not provided in student rooms.
 All rooms are equipped with computer network access.

 Custodial service is provided for the public areas in dormitories, however students are expected to keep the common rooms, hallways and stairways free of trash, clothing, shoes, etc. Students are expected to maintain and clean their own rooms.
 Dorm parents supervise room inspections regularly, and students are responsible for proper maintenance of school property.
 Thorough inspections for damage are conducted during vacations, and damage assessments will be charged to student’s SRE accounts accordingly.